 This is a very simple planter box.
 It consists of two "U" shaped framing units and horizontal planks to tie the whole structure together.
 Wood plank and planter sizes can vary, so take my measurements as a rough guide.

 It all starts with some wood: scrap wood on the right, some bought pine on the left.
-In addition to the planks, you'll need some 2 x 2 pine for the interior framing.
+In addition to the planks, you'll need some 2x2 pine or cedar (better) for the interior framing.

 These two twelve-inch 2 x 2 pieces will become the bottom framing.
 Drill two pilot holes, about 3/4-inch from each end and centered.
 Then sink one 3 inch screw halfway into each of those holes.

 Afterward, line up two 14 inch posts in the fashion you see above.
 Lay this "U" on its side and drive two 3-inch screws through the bottom 2 x 2 and into the posts, making sure to keep the posts and bottom lined-up.
 One screw for each post.

 You will do this twice, one "U" shaped frame for each side of the planter box.
 Now you are ready for the plank sides.